reimagined/resolve/packages/resolve-query/README.md

 * `eventStore` - configured [eventStore](../resolve-es) instance.
 * `readModel` - [read model](../resolve-scripts/src/template#%EF%B8%8F-aggregates-and-read-models) declaration.

+The `readModel` object contains the following fields:

+* `projection` - declaration for conversion event stream into read model storage.
+When the default adapter is used, a projection is a map of reducer functions, which describe default collection changes depending on incoming events.
+A projection can also be an array of reducer maps, where each map describes changes of its collection
+* `gqlSchema` - read model data schema description in terms of the [GraphQL schema language](http://graphql.org/learn/schema/)
+* `gqlResolvers` - map of [resolvers](http://dev.apollodata.com/tools/graphql-tools/resolvers.html) for replying to GraphQL query depending on defined `gqlSchema` and data in the read model storage
+* `adapter` - one of the available read model [adapters](../readmodel-adapters) instance; a memory [adapter](../readmodel-adapters/resolve-readmodel-memory) with multiple collections support is used by default

 After the query is initialized, you get a function that is used to get data from read models by [GraphQL](http://graphql.org/learn/) request.
 This function receives the following arguments:

 * `qraphQLQuery` (required) - GraphQL query to get data.
 * `graphQLVariables` - specify it, if `graphQLQuery` contains variables.
 * `getJwt` - callback to retrieve actual client state stored in verified JWT token.

+**Note**: Read model declaration can optionally omit the `gqlSchema` and `gqlResolvers` fields.
+In this case, a read model works in raw mode.
+Projection function is triggered on incoming events, but the query function is mapped on the raw *read* function, which is typically used in GraphQL resolvers.
+Raw mode can be helpful, if the selected read model storage provides its own API for retrieving data, like [Elasticsearch](https://www.elastic.co/) or [Searchify](https://www.searchify.com/).

 ### Example
-Let's implement the Read Model for building News state with custom GraphQL resolvers.
-It will handle the same events that are produced in [Aggregate example](../resolve-command#example).

 Implement a read model for building News state with custom GraphQL resolvers and use the `resolve-query` library to get the first page of news.
 It handles events produced by an aggregate shown in the [resolve-command](../resolve-command#example) documentation.

 ```js